ZEROe, a fully electric, hydrogen-powered aircraft with four pods

 New aircraft development by the end of the 2030s

 has stated that it intends to have a new, single-seat ready for service by the second half of the 2030s.
 This plan is part of its long-term roadmap to reimagine through innovation.
-The focus is on developing technologies necessary for hydrogen propulsion to enable long-term, emission-free .
+The focus is on developing technologies necessary for propulsion to enable long-term, emission-free .

 Progress in the ZEROe project